stevans/minimal-mistakes/_posts/2020-09-10-reinvesting-dividends.md

 This made me wonder, how would these historical performance plots look if dividend reinvestment was included?
 What is the potential value of reinvesting dividends with a stock or market fund with an average dividend?
 And, how would reinvesting dividends affect the returns of other popular investments like bonds or funds of high dividend stocks?
 I aimed to answer these question in this blog post.

 To answer these questions I first had to gain access to stock data.
 After a bit of searching, I found a service called [Tiingo](https://www.tiingo.com/) that provides daily stock data via the python API [pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest/index.html). <input type="checkbox" id="version" /><label for="version"><sup></sup></label><span>Version 0.7.0</span>

+If you want to see the code I wrote to wrangle, analyze, and visualize the data, check out [**this Python Jupyter Notebook**](https://github.com/stevans/bernie-texas-2020/tree/master/notebooks) on my GitHub page.
+{: .notice--primary}

 With Tiingo (and after signing up for an account and API token) I pulled the date, stock price, and dividend payment data.